benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "I see Ben's excellent organization, communication, and driven effort on display almost every day.
+I believe Ben is a cut above and doing nearly all the right things to redirect some of the organization's issues.
+I hope he stays the course and keeps pushing in the way he is."
+- "You talk like a grad student"---[Matthew Flatt](https://users.cs.utah.edu/~mflatt/)
+- "Ben is extremely actively with the Customer Support team and threads.
+He reaches out directly in situations that require immediate attention or to clarify a point.
+Ben shares information with the team and provides perspective on active tickets.
+A staple of the team."
 - "Ben always provides timely and well-explained ideas, solutions, and updates.
   I feel that Ben's knowledge, willingness to collaborate, ability to share his expertise, and his consideration of everyone's opinions makes him an excellent